 Good Tuning: A Pocket Guide, Fourth Edition seeks to concisely present the knowledge needed and to simplify the tuning by switching between just two sets of tuning rules, largely depending upon whether the PID is a primary or secondary controller.
 A primary PID for vessel or column composition, gas pressure, level, pH, and temperature control uses integrating process tuning rules where the lambda arrest time is set.
 A secondary PID for liquid pressure, flow, inline pH, and heat exchanger temperature control, uses self-regulating process tuning rules where the closed loop time constant is set.
 In both situations, lambda rather than a lambda factor is used and chosen relative to the dead time to provide the degree of tightness of control and robustness needed.
-The best thing a user can do is to use good tuning software, attend supplier schools, and get a consultant in the plant for on-site solutions and practice.
-It is also important to take responsibility for avoiding common tuning mistakes.
-Here we step back to make sure we are not susceptible to oversights and misunderstandings.
-The following compilation has the most common, disruptive, and potentially unsafe mistakes first, but all can come into play and be important.

 1. Using the wrong control action: In analog controllers and in many early distributed control systems (DCSs) and programmable logic controllers (PLCs), the valve action affected only the display of the output on the station or faceplate.
 The specification of an “increase-to-close” valve action for a fail-open valve reversed the display but not the actual output.
 Consequently, the control action had to take into account the valve action besides the process action.
 If the valve was “increase-to-open” (fail close), the control action was simply the reverse of the process action (direct control action for reverse-acting process and vice versa).
 If the valve was “increase-to-close” the control action was the same as the process action (direct control action for direct-acting process and vice versa) if not reversed in the current-to-pneumatic (I/P) transducer or positioner.
 In today’s systems, the user can specify “increase-to-close” in the PID block or analog output block besides the digital valve controller, enabling the control action to be set as the opposite of the process action.
 The challenge is realizing this and making sure the increase-to-close valve action is only set in one place.
 If you do not get the control action right, nothing else matters (the PID will walk off to its output limit).